 Giant Ginger Cookies

-My friend Suzanne’s daughter Audrey loves to cook.
+My friend’s daughter Audrey loves to cook.
 When Audrey and I were first getting to know each other she made me a batch of her favorite giant ginger cookies.
 (She thinks she got the recipe from an old Sunset magazine, but I haven’t been able to find the actual source.)

 The first time Audrey made these cookies for me she was about 10 years old.
-Now she’s almost 15 and still making these fabulous cookies.
+Now she’s almost 15 and still makes these fabulous cookies.
 Here’s what she told me about them when she was 10:

 “I wanted to make these cookies because my mom always made these cookies when I was little and they tasted soooo good.
 The first two times I made them they didn’t turn out so good (forgot to add the baking soda).
 The third time’s the charm though.
 This time they turned out perfectly.
 I made them all by myself, without any help from mom.”